 - Neel Kashkari, Managing Director of PIMCO and former Assistant Secretary of the U.S. Treasury Department, will provide Friday's luncheon keynote.

-We will also have a panel of industry experts discuss the conference theme, as well as sessions on topics such as BASEL III, systemic risk, household finance, securitization, the effectiveness of “non-standard” government interventions, bank risk-taking, industry responses to new regulations and other policy relevant issues.
+The industry experts discussed the conference theme, as well as sessions on topics such as BASEL III, systemic risk, household finance, securitization, the effectiveness of “non-standard” government interventions, bank risk-taking, industry responses to new regulations and other policy relevant issues.